Northwestern Medicine Valley West Hospital Ratings & Violations

 The state of Illinois and the Agency for Healthcare Research and Quality (AHRQ) maintain hospital and inpatient quality indicating data.
 The information is used to determine short-term mortality rates.
-Currently, Northwestern Medicine Valley West Community Hospital's inpatient mortality rates for the year 2015 include:
+Currently, Northwestern Medicine Valley West Community Hospital's inpatient mortality rates for 2014-2017 include:

-- Pneumonia Mortality Rate – 46.38 per 1000 or 2 of 46 patients dying of pneumonia.
-This number is nearly double the Illinois state average of 23.48 per thousand patients.
+- Pneumonia Mortality Rate – 15%.
+This number is significantly lower than the Illinois state average of 23.48 per thousand patients.

-- Cognitive Heart Failure Mortality Rate – 22.9 per 1000 or 1 of 36 patients dying of congestive heart failure.
-This number is not statistically significantly worse or better than the state’s average of 20.74 per 1000 patients.
+- Cognitive Heart Failure Mortality Rate – 13.2%.
+This number is significantly better than the state’s average of 20.74 per 1000 patients.